OnChainMee/payment-enabled-agent-x402/README.md

-# [tip.md](https://tip.md) x402 + CDP MCP Server
+# x402 + CDP MCP Server

-> **🏆 Hackathon Entry**: Transform any AI agent into a payment-enabled tipping agent using x402 payment collection with CDP automatic disbursement.
+>  Transform any AI agent into a payment-enabled tipping agent using x402 payment collection with CDP automatic disbursement.

 ## 🌟 About tip.md